Micel Folcland Bibliography

 Dickinson, Tania.
 Early Anglo-Saxon Shields (Archaeologia)

-A slim but effective overvi4w of the construction methods of Aglo-Saxon shields.
+A slim but effective overview of the construction methods of Aglo-Saxon shields.

 Heath, Ian.
 Illustrated by Angus McBride.
 The Vikings (Osprey Elite 3)